Frequently Asked Questions

 If you believe that you have not received this email, please check your Junk or Spam folder, and mark: firstname.lastname@example.org as a 'Safe Sender'.
 If a question pops up in the email asking whether you trust this sender, please click 'Yes' or 'Always Trust This Sender'.

-After "Lets Get Acquainted" you will receive a short series of brief profiling surveys, which are intended again to gain a little more detail about you, so that we can match you to projects which will be interesting and appropriate.
-You should receive this series of 5 surveys within 48 hours.
+After this first profile survey, you will receive additional profiling surveys, which are intended again to gain a little more detail about you, so that we can match you to projects which will be interesting and appropriate.
+Depending on your profile, you will receive between 2 and 4 profile surveys in total.

 If you do not receive these surveys, please contact us.